dialpad/dialtone-legacy/docs/components/modal.md

 - Treat modals as a last resort.
 Consider whether there’s another component or UI that might be  less disruptive for the user.
 - Limit the number of interactions in a modal.
 Remove anything that does not support the task.
 - Avoid multiple steps that require navigation within the modal dialog.
-- Avoid complex decision making that requires additional sources of information unavailable in the modal.
+- Avoid complex decision-making that requires additional sources of information unavailable in the modal.
 - Use clear header and action labels.
 Label links and buttons with a verb that avoids ambiguity and clearly indicates what happens when it’s selected.
 The primary action’s label should complement the modal title.
 - Avoid lengthy contents that require scrolling.
 - Only one modal can be present at a time.